akovac35/TestingBlazor/README.md

 # TestingBlazor
 A sandbox project for testing Blazor features on .NET 5.
+Tested with Chrome.

 The following is included: